Staining, and chipping, and eroding–oh my! Unfortunately, certain foods and beverages can seriously harm your teeth if you aren’t careful.

 Always stay informed about which foods you shouldn’t eat a lot of and ask your dentist for help if you need it.
 Once you know which foods and drinks are bad for your teeth, it’s easier to cut back.
 Plus, Dr. Stevens in Kanata is happy to help her patients with suggestions and prevention tips.

 If you require further assistance, cosmetic or restorative dentistry might be the answer.
-Teeth whitening could fix those coffee-stained chompers and tooth-colored fillings could fill those sugar-deposit cavities.
+Teeth whitening could fix those coffee-stained chompers and tooth-coloured fillings could fill those sugar-deposit cavities.